CoAxLab/azad/README.md

 Game-playing ANNs that use a stumbler-strategist architecture.
 Stumblers learn to map states to actions.
 Strategists study stumblers, learning to find the structure within the states.

 We focus on co-operative AI.
-Our ANNs try and help people, not replace them.
+By sharing strategies our ANNs try and help people, not replace them.

 Based on ideas from: Muyesser, N.A., Dunovan, K. & Verstynen, T., 2018.
 Learning model-based strategies in simple environments with hierarchical q-networks. , pp.1–29.
 Available at: http://arxiv.org/abs/1801.06689.